Microsoft-Web/WebCampTrainingKit/HOL/WebSitesInProduction/HOL.md

 <a name="Ex4Task4" />
 #### Task 4 – Verification ####

-In this task you will use **Internet Explorer** to browse the **Geek Quiz** application and check that the URL rewrite rule for images works and you are redirected to the image hosted on **Azure Blob Storage**.
+In this task you will use **Internet Explorer** to browse the **Geek Quiz** application and check that the URL rewrite rule for images works and that you are redirected to the image hosted on **Azure Blob Storage**.

 1. Open Internet Explorer and navigate to your site (e.g. _http://geek-quiz.azurewebsites.net_).
-Log in using the previously created credentials.
+Log in using the credentials you created previously.

 	![Showing the Geek Quiz website with the image](Images/showing-the-geek-quiz-website-with-the-image.png?raw=true "Showing the Geek Quiz website with the image")